fndlalit/testability-scorer/COMPLETE-10-PRINCIPLE-GUIDE.md

 ## 📋 Project Summary

-I have successfully created a **comprehensive 10-principle testability analysis framework** that uses Playwright with AI agents to evaluate all aspects of web application testability.
+This is a **10-principle testability analysis framework** that uses Playwright with AI agents to evaluate listed aspects of web application testability.
 This system provides detailed scoring, intelligent analysis, and actionable recommendations for improving testability.

 ## 🏗️ Architecture Overview